 REPORT OF OFFICERS FORM 185: You must have a Grand Knight, Deputy Grand Knight, Treasurer, Chancellor and 3 Trustees.
-If filing this report online with the FS Member Management system, pay careful attention to the top of the report indicating which fraternal year you are reporting on.
+If filing this report online (The preferred method) with the Member Management system, pay careful attention to the top of the report indicating which fraternal year you are reporting on.
 This report is also how you make a change from previously reported information.

 REPORT OF SERVICE PERSONNEL FORM 365: Provide as much information as you have, the report does not need a name in every position.
 There are five required positions, Program Director, Family Director, Community Director, Membership Director, and Retention Chairman.
-If filing this report online with the FS Member Management system, pay careful attention to the top of the report indicating which fraternal year you are reporting on.
+These five positions are needed to comply with the Youth Protection Program.
+If filing this report online (The preferred method) with the Member Management system, pay careful attention to the top of the report indicating which fraternal year you are reporting on.
 This is also how you make a change from previously reported information.

-If you use the FS Member Management system for the above two reports, you will need to go to print services after completion to make a PDF copy which can be emailed.
+If you use the Member Management system for the above two reports, you will need to go to print Center -MM after completion to create a "Next Fraternal Year Officer" and "Next Fraternal Year Service Program Personnel" Reports.
+These reports are automatically created as a .PDF file.
+Email the .PDF to the Executive Secretary.